Modelling of initially stressed solids: structure of the energy density in the incompressible limit: Initially stressed materials

+We are now interested to model the behaviour of an elastic body using a reference configuration which is not stress-free.
+In particular, the constitutive behaviour of each point will be characterized by two properties: \begin{itemize} \item the initial stress state in that point, indicated by $\tens{\Sigma}$. \item the elastic properties of the material.
+These are encoded in the response function $\tens{T}_0(\Fe)$, which represents the behaviour of the material in the absence of initial stress. \end{itemize}

+In particular, we assume that the initial stress $\tens{\Sigma}$ is generated by an elastic distortion.
+While this aspect may seem to be restrictive, this hypothesis allows us to model a large variety of processes, such as the pre-stretching of elastic bodies and the residual stress induced by geometrical frustrations.
+In both cases, such a process can be conceptualised as the application of a local distortion $\tens{P}(\tens{\Sigma})$ to a small neighbourhood of a stress-free material before being placed in the reference configuration $\Omega_0$.

-We now consider an initially stressed material and assume that \emph{the initial stress is generated by an elastic distortion only}.
-In other words, we assume the strain energy $\psi_0(\Fe)$ and $\psi(\tens{F},\,\tens{\Upsigma})$ to be materially isomorphic \cite{Noll_1967,Epstein_2012,Epstein_2015} or, by using the nomenclature introduced by Epstein, we take $\psi_0(\Fe)$ as the \emph{archetype} of the material.
-Operationally, given an initial stress $\tens{\Upsigma}$ at a material point $\vect{X}$, we define its related elastic distortion as
+From a mathematical point of view, this requirement can be enforced by requiring that the strain energies $\psi_0(\Fe)$ and $\psi(\tens{F},\,\tens{\Sigma})$ are materially isomorphic \cite{Noll_1967,Epstein_2012,Epstein_2015} or, by using the nomenclature introduced by Epstein, we take $\psi_0(\Fe)$ as the \emph{archetype} of the material \cite{Epstein_2001,Epstein_2002}.
+Operationally, given an initial stress $\tens{\Sigma}$ at a material point $\vect{X}$, we define its related distortion $\tens{P}$ as

 with